 - 6.1.
 JIAC has considered a wide range of areas during the year but legislation restricts the role of police audit committees.
-The Chief Constable and PCC are 'those charged with governance' and this means the Committee's role is largely advisory.
+The Chief Constable and PFCC are 'those charged with governance' and this means the Committee's role is largely advisory.
 The other restriction on the Committee is the limited time available.
 With only four meetings per year it is difficult to be aware of all developments. - 6.2.
-Despite these limitations, the Committee has made an impact during the year and the following is an indication of this: - 6.2.1.
-The Chair meets with officers of the PCC and CC, Internal Auditors and External Auditors as necessary to keep abreast of their work programmes insofar as they are relevant to the work of the JIAC.
+Despite these limitations, the Committee has made an impact during the year and the following is an indication of this:

+- 6.2.1.
+The Chair meets with officers of the PFCC and CC, Internal Auditors and External Auditors as necessary to keep abreast of their work programmes insofar as they are relevant to the work of the JIAC.
 It is also possible for the Chairman to have discussions with the Statutory Officers about emerging issues. - 6.2.2.
-During 2017-18 a high-level work planner has been developed for the JIAC.
-This is designed to ensure that JIAC gives adequate coverage to the areas set out in its terms of reference and any relevant emerging matters.
-To that end the Work Plan contains quarterly items, annual items and a section for items as required each aligned to one of the nine broad areas set out in the terms of reference.
-The plan was first considered at the December 2017 session and is considered on each occasion that JIAC meets. - 6.2.3.
 The Committee identified areas where more information and training were required to fulfil its role effectively.
-It therefore requested presentations on a range of areas providing additional assurance on the arrangements in place. - 6.2.4.
+It therefore requested presentations on a range of areas providing additional assurance on the arrangements in place and Lead Members have been allocated to specific areas. - 6.2.3.
 The Committee closely monitors internal audit resources and progress against the audit plan.
-It regularly challenges progress and resources (for example in highlighting or emphasising the importance of data quality / compliance and the requirements of the GDPR).
+It regularly challenges progress and resources (for example in highlighting or emphasising the importance of data quality / compliance and the requirements of the GDPR). - 6.2.4.

-- 6.2.5.
 The Committee has a key role in reviewing the Annual Accounts and the Annual Governance Statement.
-With regular briefing on key features of the statements and meetings with external audit, the Committee is in a good position to provide assurance to the PCC and Chief Constable before they formally approve these documents. - 6.2.6.
-The Committee has not identified any significant control risks through the year however, it has identified the following areas or themes that have recurred while undertaking its work that it will seek assurance on during the next year: - Data quality and Crime Data Integrity - Collaboration arrangements across forces and services including the Fire and Rescue Service
+With regular briefing on key features of the statements and meetings with external audit, the Committee is in a good position to provide assurance to the PFCC and CC before they formally approve these documents. - 6.2.5.
+The Committee, during the year, has considered the impact of the PFCC arrangements in relation to the Fire and Rescue Service for North Yorkshire (FRS) as they may impact on the governance arrangements for the PFCC and the CC.
+The JIAC has concluded: - in conjunction with the appropriate officers, that the JIAC should for the time being continue in its current form and a separate audit committee has been set up specifically to deal with the FRS governance arrangements; and - the governance and internal control processes should receive heightened scrutiny (noting that The Codes of Corporate Governance have been updated and considered by the JIAC); and - the resulting collaboration arrangements should be appropriately contracted, implemented and measured. - 6.2.6.
+The Committee, during the year, has received regular updates on the extensive organisational change "Transform 2020" programme and has considered its impact for the PFCC and the CC.
+As a result of the importance of Transform 2020 the JIAC has concluded: - as with any transformation or change programme robust measures for the performance of the service and projects within the programme should be further developed. - 6.2.7.
+The Committee has not identified any significant control risks through the year however, it has identified the following areas or themes that have recurred while undertaking its work that it will seek assurance on during the next year:

+- Data quality and Crime Data Integrity - Collaboration arrangements across forces and services including the Fire and Rescue Service ("Enable Collaboration") - Measuring the sustainability and delivery of the Transform 2020 programme.

-These have been recommended to the PCC and CC for inclusion in the joint Annual Governance Statement for the period.
+These have been recommended to the PFCC and CC for inclusion in the joint Annual Governance Statement as Areas for Development for the period and, in the case of Data Integrity, follows on from the areas identified in 2017/18.